mBiocoder/Bacdiving/README.md

 value_dict = vm.access_list_df_objects(resulting_df, "Culture and growth conditions.culture temp", "temperature", temp= 1, species_list=species_list)
 vm.boxplot_maker(value_dict, title= "Optimal temperature for species", xlabel_name= "species", figsize=[20, 10], ylabel_name="Opt.
 Culture Temp. $C^{o}$", saveToFile=True, output_dir="./")
 ```

+# Examples

+The examples/ folder contains the folders bacdiving_input_data/ and bacdiving_output_data/ as well as NetCoMi/:
+* bacdiving_input_data/ contains data of both types (taxonomy tables as well as input files) which were used to test Bacdiving.
+* bacdiving_output_data/ contains all of Bacdiving's resulting files and figures for all input datasets.
+* NetCoMi/ contains the code (Python-code to modify the data for using NetCoMi in R + R-code to run NetCoMi), resulting R-objects as well as all resulting networks after running [NetCoMi](https://github.com/stefpeschel/NetCoMi).
+These networks make a species-level phenotypic comparison between healthy and IBS data where the nodes in the networks are colored based on various information from BacDive (e.g. antibiotic resistance, motility, oxygen tolerance, ...).
+Please refer to NetCoMi for more details on how to plot different networks.
+This repository shall only demonstrate that the data extracted from BacDive (using Bacdiving) can be used for other tools as well to enrich the results with bacterial phenotypic information.